-The conceptual model's seven variables are viewed as latent variables, which are measured by three to six measurement variables or items based on scales established in academic literature.
+The conceptual model's seven variables are viewed as latent variables, which are measured by three to six measurement variables or items based on established scales from academic literature.

 To measure PWOM and NWOM, the scales developed by Bansal and Voyer (2000) and Murray and Schlacter (1990) are used.
-The emotion items are based on Hansen (2005) and Hansen and Christensen (2007).
+The emotion items are based on Hansen (2006) and Hansen and Christensen (2007).
 The social norm measures are operationalizations of different facets derived from Hansen (2008), Hansen et al. (2004), and Langdridge et al. (2007).
 The behavioral attitude scale used for this study is adapted from Martensen et al. (2007) and Spears and Singh (2004).
 The measurement of behavioral intention is based on Martensen et al. (2007) and Putrevu and Lord (1994).

-All items are generic, which means they are formulated in such a flexible manner that they can be used across companies and industries.
+All items are generic which means they are formulated in such a flexible manner that they can be used across companies and industries.
+Hereby the estimation results can be compared across companies and industries which give the opportunity to use the results in benchmarking studies.
+This is an obvious advantage for this model and the attached measurement system.
 The developed questionnaire consists of 36 items listed in the Appendix.